zmalone/chef-web-docs/source/errors-and-problems/403-forbidden.md

 The URL will help you determine the type of permission issue.
 If the URL is an index action (i.e. operating on a collection of resources, like `/nodes`) then this is a global permission.
 If the URL is operating on an instance of a collection (i.e. `/nodes/NODENAME`) then this is an object permission issue.

 - - -

+[INFO] For Private Chef customers, please talk to your Private Chef Administrator.

 To fix the global permissions:

 1. Login to the [Opscode Management Console](https://manage.opscode.com) and click on the failing object type (most likely `node`)